top of page

 Where’s the Risk?
 How Level Funded and Self-Funded Medical Plans Affect Your Rates.

 What is the question everyone asks a health insurance agent?
 How can I get the best rates for the best plan?
 Not an easy answer!
-As employer are challenged with the desire to provide rich benefits while keeping costs within budget, often the plan that is offered becomes a compromise of benefits.
+As employers are challenged with the desire to provide rich benefits while keeping costs within budget, often the plan that is offered becomes a compromise of benefits.

 So how do you get the best price on health insurance while keeping value in your benefits plan?
 Self-Funding and Level Funding are one of the options.
-Here we will review of these options, and some outline some considerations.
+Here we will review these options, and outline some considerations.

-Before we begin, let’s talk about Medical Loss Ratio (MLR) The affordable care act requires that fully insured medical plans MLR paid claims must not fall below a level of 85% of premiums collected for large employers and 80% for small employers.
-When MLR fall below those standards, the member or group must be refunded.
-We don’t see refunds often, or for very large amounts in the fully insured market.
+Before we begin, let’s talk about the Medical Loss Ratio (MLR) The affordable care act requires that fully insured medical plans MLR paid claims must not fall below a level of 85% of premiums collected for large employers and 80% for small employers.
+When MLR falls below those standards, the member or group must be refunded.
+We don’t see refunds often or for very large amounts in the fully insured market.
 Interested in learning more about MLR?
 Kaiser Family Foundation has a great article here: https://www.kff.org/health-reform/fact-sheet/explaining-health-care-reform-medical-loss-ratio-mlr/

-When discussing funding for a health insurance plan, its all about where the risk is.
+When discussing funding for a health insurance plan, it's all about where the risk is.

 Fully Insured plans have an arrangement between employers or groups and insurance carriers where the insurance carrier is taking all the risk.
-Underwriters assess the risk, and they calculate how much they think will be spent, and then give the group a rate.
+Underwriters assess the risk and calculate how much they think will be spent, and then give the group a rate.
 Small Employers are “community rated” which gives the same rate to everyone that lives in that area at the same age.
 At the end of the year if the claims come out:

 • Higher (loss for the carrier), the insurance carrier is out the money.
 They will probably increase your premiums at renewal, but if your group doesn’t renew with that carrier, the carrier cannot get any more money on that plan year from the group.

-• Lower (loss for the group)– refund only issued to group if the MLR requires it by law.
+• Lower (loss for the group)– refund only issued to the group if the MLR requires it by law.

 • Lower: A refund calculation is made based on the contract.
 The insurance carrier keeps a portion, and the group gets a portion back.
 Typically, the amount is 50/50 or 70/30 (30% to carrier)

-• o Because of the possibility of a refund, its to the advantage of the group to do all they can to see that the plan runs well.
+• o Because of the possibility of a refund, it's to the advantage of the group to do all they can to see that the plan runs well.

 Self-Funded plans arrange your medical plan for the employer group to take all the risk.
 The insurance carrier is simply administering the claim, and then they send the bill to the employer group to fund.
 The risk is still underwritten, and calculations are made for the health of the group, but the group isn’t billed “monthly premiums”.
-Groups can decide to hold this amount aside (to fund claims) or come up with their own calculation.
-Instead of monthly premium bill, each time a claim comes through to the carrier, money is taken out of a specific account funded by the employer.
-Reports are generated monthly that contain list of claims that were paid out, rather than a bill.
-Specific and Aggregate Stop Loss coverage will help cover catastrophic claims above a certain level, but generally it is higher than with Level Funded plans (ex: claims that exceed $100,000).
+Groups can decide to hold this amount aside (to fund claims) or come up with their calculation.
+Instead of a monthly premium bill, each time a claim comes through to the carrier, money is taken out of a specific account funded by the employer.
+Reports are generated monthly that contain the list of claims that were paid out, rather than a bill.
+Specific and Aggregate Stop Loss coverage will help cover catastrophic claims above a certain level, but generally, it is higher than with Level Funded plans (ex: claims that exceed $100,000).

 Regional Trends